Spoorthi3011/Fruit-Vegetable-Recognition/README.md

 This project is an AI-powered image classification system for recognizing fruits and vegetables using **Convolutional Neural Networks (CNNs)** and **Transfer Learning**.

 ---
+---

+## 🧾 Project Overview

+This project presents an image recognition system that classifies fruits and vegetables based on visual features like color, shape, and texture.
+Using **Convolutional Neural Networks (CNNs)** and **Transfer Learning**, the model is trained to distinguish between 36 types of fruits and vegetables.

+The system is useful in automation for grocery, food sorting, and quality control.
+It offers a high-accuracy, scalable solution to real-world classification challenges in the food industry.

+---

 ## 📌 Highlights